MalikAbdulSalam/QGIS-Plugin-Save-ESRI-files/README.md

 Plugin to save ESRI files of project on single click

 ### QGIS-plugins
-This plugin will export QGIS projec ESRI files in single click
+This plugin will export QGIS projec ESRI files on single click

-##How to Configure?
+## How to Configure?

 > Step-1:- 	Download pluging zip files